Board resolutions and board minutes are two integral components of board meetings (i.e., formal meetings of company directors).

 To comply with limited company record-keeping requirements, board minutes must be kept for a minimum of 10 years after the date on which the corresponding meeting takes place.

-Aside from being a legal requirement, board minutes are incredibly useful and are an effective way to track the progress of the business, detail future plans, provide a reference point for important matters, and help to ensure that all directors are meeting their legal and fiduciary duties to the company and its members.
+Aside from being a legal requirement, board minutes are incredibly useful.
+By keeping a written record of meetings, directors can track the progress of the business, detail future plans, provide a reference point for important matters, and ensure that the board is meeting its legal and fiduciary duties to the company and its members.